 As for the flowers and blooming, the Oakleaf Hydrangea usually has its blooming season from the month of May through July.
 The texture of this hydrangea variety closely resembles an oak tree, which is how it got its name.

-The flowers are initially white when they bloom but they become purple, pink, orange, bronze, or even a red color later on in their blooming season.
+The flowers are initially white when they bloom but they become purple, pink, orange, bronze, or even red color later on in their blooming season.
 The flowers also group together in a cone shape.
 In fact, it is particularly known for its color contrast between the dark, deep green leaves and the white flowers.
 The flowers have a captivating appearance and are beautiful when cut, so sometimes people will dry the flowers so they can keep them.

-Hydrangea Type #5: Climbing Hydrangea (Hydrangea anomala subsp. petiolaris)
+Hydrangea type #5: Climbing hydrangea (Hydrangea anomala subsp. petiolaris)

-Climbing Hydrangea (Hydrangea anomala subsp. petiolaris) is a woody vine hydrangea native to the Asia, including the Himalayas, Siberia, Taiwan, Japan, South Korea, China, and Sakhalin.
+Climbing Hydrangea (Hydrangea anomala subsp. petiolaris) is a woody vine hydrangea native to Asia, including the Himalayas, Siberia, Taiwan, Japan, South Korea, China, and Sakhalin.
 Climbing hydrangeas are one of the rare vine types of hydrangea (most hydrangeas naturally form rounded shrubs).
-The most commonly grown is the the classic White Climbing Hydrangea.
+The most commonly grown variety is the classic White Climbing Hydrangea.

 This type of hydrangea is a vine that grows quickly and can reach anywhere from thirty to fifty feet in height (sometimes even eighty feet) and three to five feet in width.
 It survives in zones 4 through 8, so in our country, the climbing hydrangea can grow almost anywhere.
 It just doesn’t do well in the farthest south areas such as southern Florida or some parts of the northern states.

 Fertilize the plant once (possibly a second time a couple of months later) and get rid of any dead wood at the beginning of the spring season so it will blossom well.
-To keep the flowers in the best shape, prune once in the middle of the blossoming season.
-It is pretty hardy as it can withstand heavy shade or even a drought.
+To keep the flowers in the best shape, prune them once in the middle of the blossoming season.
+It is pretty hardy as it can withstand heavy shade or even drought.
 Similarly, it will do well in a spot that receives full sun, but it usually has to have especially good, nutrient-rich, moist soil for that.
 It also grows well with some afternoon shade, so it is best to face it in an eastern or northern direction.

 It even does well in winter and it can sometimes provide a burst of color during that season.
-With an average water intake (a couple of times a week depending on the temperature) and relatively easy maintenance, it is pretty laid back in terms of the upkeep.
+With an average water intake (a couple of times a week depending on the temperature) and relatively easy maintenance, it is pretty laid back in terms of upkeep.
 Most often, it is used as a ground cover, decoration on a fence and wall, or in other similar ways.

 Blooming lasts from the end of spring (so around May) through the bulk of the summer (typically through July).
 The flowers bloom in May and June normally, and they can be cream, white, green, or yellow in color.
 It also produces fruit that hits its prime in earlier fall, primarily September and October.

-Hydrangea Type #6: Mountain Hydrangea (Hydrangea serrata)
+Hydrangea type #6: Mountain hydrangea (Hydrangea serrata)

 While they far prefer the warmth and are fairly susceptible to harsher cold weather, Mountain Hydrangeas like to have some afternoon shade (4 to 6 hours of sun at the most) when the weather gets hotter, and they are pretty normal in regards to watering frequency.
 They like some moisture, good drainage, and rich nutrition when it comes to soil.
 Prune as the seasons move from winter to spring.
-Overall, the care and maintenance is pretty easy to keep up with.
+Overall, the care and maintenance are pretty easy to keep up with.

 Something that can be pretty handy is that Mountain Hydrangeas can blossom on both new wood and old wood.
-They bloom June through August typically, and the type of soil determines the color that the flowers will be.
+They bloom from June through August typically, and the type of soil determines the color that the flowers will be.

-The colors will initially be blue, or pink, or lavender and can sometimes end up being white.
+The colors will initially be blue, pink, or lavender and can sometimes end up being white.
 The color pink will appear if the soil is more dominantly alkaline, the color blue will result if the soil is more acidic, and the color will be purple (more particularly lavender) when the alkaline and acidic levels are pretty even.
-The leaves on Mountain Hydrangeas are rich, deep green, and are serrated on the edges.
+The leaves on Mountain Hydrangeas are rich, deep green, and serrated on the edges.